Mayur-Pagote/Mayur-Pagote/README.md

 - 👋 Hi, I’m @Mayur-Pagote
 - 👀 I’m interested in ...
 CS, Python, C, C++, Technology
 - 🌱 I’m currently learning ...
 Computer Science
+- 🌟 I have also created some projects, which you can check out in my repositories.

 <!---